 If those lines complete without error, you have successfully set up SQLite to access Ceph.

-See the libcephsqlite documentation for more information on the file URL format.
+See the libcephsqlite documentation for more information on the VFS and database URL format.